Irena Szewińska: Personal life

-Irena Kirszenstein was born in Leningrad to a Jewish-Polish family.
+Irena Kirszenstein was born in Leningrad to a Polish-Jewish family.
 Her father came from Warsaw and mother from Kiev.
 They met in Samarkand where they studied at the time, and in 1947 moved to Warsaw.

 In 1967, she married her coach, Janusz Szewiński, who also competed in hurdles at the national level and later worked as a sports photographer.
 They have two sons, Andrzej Szewiński (born 1970), who played volleyball for the Poland men's national volleyball team and later became a senator, and Jarosław (born 1981).

 In 1970, Szewińska graduated from the University of Warsaw with an MSc degree in economics.

-On 29 June 2018, her death was announced by her husband Janusz Szewiński.
+On 29 June 2018, her death was announced by her husband.
 She died of cancer aged 72 in Warsaw at the Military Institute of Medicine on Szaserów Street.
-Irena Szewińska was buried as a Catholic at the "Avenue of the Meritorious" in the Powązki Military Cemetery in Warsaw.
+Commenting on her death in a tweet, Polish president Andrzej Duda called her "the first lady of Polish sport."
+Szewińska was buried as a Catholic at the "Avenue of the Meritorious" in the Powązki Military Cemetery in Warsaw.

 In 2020, she was posthumously honoured with a World Athletics Heritage Plaque, one of the first ever awarded, during a ceremony before the Szewinska Memorial meeting in Bydgoszcz.
-In 2021 she was voted Polish Sportsperson of the Century by the readers of the Przegląd Sportowy magazine.
+In 2021, she was voted Polish Sportsperson of the Century by the readers of the Przegląd Sportowy magazine.
 During her career, she had been elected as Polish Sports Personality of the Year four times by the same magazine.